AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 1. Provide the following information.

    * File name of each rendition and a supported file extension.
-   * [End-point URL of a Firefly custom app](https://experienceleague.adobe.com/docs/asset-compute/using/extend/deploy-custom-application.html).
+   * [End-point URL of an App Builder custom app](https://experienceleague.adobe.com/docs/asset-compute/using/extend/deploy-custom-application.html).
 The app must be from the same organization as the Experience Manager account is.
    * Add Service Parameters to [pass extra information or parameters to the custom application](https://experienceleague.adobe.com/docs/asset-compute/using/extend/develop-custom-application.html#extend).
    * Included and excluded MIME types to limit the processing to a few specific file formats.

    Click **[!UICONTROL Save]**.

-The custom applications are headless [Project Firefly](https://github.com/AdobeDocs/project-firefly) apps.
-Custom application gets all the provided files if they are setup with a processing profile.
+The custom applications are headless [App Builder](https://developer.adobe.com/app-builder/docs/overview/) apps.
+Your custom application gets all the provided files if they are setup with a processing profile.
 The application must filter the files.

 >[!CAUTION]
 >
->If the Firefly app and [!DNL Experience Manager] account are not from the same organization, the integration does not work.
+>If the App Builder app and [!DNL Experience Manager] account are not from the same organization, the integration does not work.

 ### An example of a custom profile {#custom-profile-example}